 Searching for help with drug and/or alcohol addiction?
 Call us now at (800) 643-2108.

-However, scientific evidence shows that teen substance abuse can literally impact the brain structures in the prefrontal cortex that are responsible for higher order decision making, judgment, risk assessment, mood regulation, and impulse control.
-This is the long-term consequence of teen drug or alcohol abuse that is not widely discussed or considered, but which can have a profound impact on their future.
+Scientific evidence shows that teen substance abuse can impact the prefrontal cortex’s brain structures responsible for higher-order decision making, judgment, risk assessment, mood regulation, and impulse control.

-Using PET scan technology, Merrill Norton, a clinical assistant professor of pharmacy at the University of Georgia, was able to use actual brain imaging to identify how teen substance abuse interferes with brain development, resulting in arrested development.
+Using PET scan technology, Merrill Norton, a clinical assistant professor of pharmacy at the University of Georgia, used actual brain imaging to identify how teen substance abuse interferes with brain development, resulting in arrested development.

-When a teen or young adult veers off into substance abuse, it can cause a disruption in the learning and maturation process, stunting emotional growth.
-In fact it slows to a crawl.
+When a teen or young adult veers off into substance abuse, it can disrupt the learning and maturation process, stunting emotional growth.
+It slows to a crawl.